Sacred Land Sacred Trees Western Highway

 “The pregnant princess is the signifier of the meaning of the land; women came from all over the country to give birth here with the aid of other women experienced in the arts of birthing and birthing medicine”

 - It is fact that the origin from which all human spirituality has grown from.
 Refer to Adam and Eve, Mary and Joseph, The pregnant Budda, Shiva.
-Not to mention that a man came to Mohamad and asked him three times who he shall respect, Mohammed replied, The Mother, The Mother, The Mother!
+Not to mention that a man came to Mohamed and asked him three times who he shall respect, Mohamed replied, The Mother, The Mother, The Mother!

 The decision has been made on the basis that it will save lives?
 Refer Reasons for Decision 6.7.